tuantla80/Multiprocessing-Multithreading/README.md

 ### 3. concurrent.futures module: a high-level interface for asynchronously executing callables.
 > Both thread (ThreadPoolExecutor) and process (ProcessPoolExecutor) implement in the same interface.
 ### 4. Mix multiprocessing and multithreading
-> In general, it is not recommended to mix multiprocessing and multithreading together in the same program.
+> **In general, it is not recommended to mix multiprocessing and multithreading together in the same program**.
 In some special cases, however, we many combine them.
 This code will show how to do it.